Why Is My Female Ferret So Small?

 By providing your ferret with a proper diet and clean living environment, you can help ensure they grow to their full size and live a long and healthy life.
 Be sure to consult with your veterinarian if you have any concerns about your ferret’s nutrition or growth.

-Recommended Reading: Can You Train A Ferret To Come To You?
+Recommended Reading: Can A Ferret Hurt Me?

 Comparison of female ferret sizes to males and other ferret species